PennyLaneAI/catalyst/doc/dev/architecture.md

 ## Runtime & Execution

-The runtime follows a ... model

- - real-time feedback

- - dynamic quantum memory management
+> **Note**
+> Catalyst is constantly evolving and improving, and this is especially true for the runtime
+> component and execution model.
+Consequently, the below information may not reflect the latest
+> state of development.

+The Catalyst Runtime is designed to enable Catalyst's highly dynamic execution model.
+As such, it generally assumes real-time communication between a quantum device and its classical controller or host, although it also supports more restrictive execution models.
+Execution of the user program proceeds on the host's native architecture, while the runtime provides an abstract communication API for quantum devices that the user program is free to invoke at any time during its execution.

+The high-level components of the Catalyst Runtime are shown below.

 ![img](../_static/arch/runtime.svg)

-The Catalyst runtime essentially acts as a bridge between two public interfaces:
+The runtime essentially acts as a bridge between two public interfaces:

-  - The **CAPI** provides a list of QIR-style symbols to target during the LLVM generation phase in the compiler.
-This includes symbols for runtime functions such as device instantiation, quantum memerory management, and error message emission.
+  - The **QIR API** provides a list of QIR-style symbols to target during the LLVM generation phase in the compiler.
+This includes symbols for runtime functions such as device instantiation, quantum memory management, and error message emission.
 Additionally, quantum operations to be executed on a device are also included in this list.
 The symbols in the user program are then directly linked to the definitions provided by the runtime.
-    Below are some examples of functions that might be included in the CAPI, please see the documentation for an [up-to-date list](https://docs.pennylane.ai/projects/catalyst/en/latest/api/file_runtime_include_RuntimeCAPI.h.html).
+    Below are some examples of functions that might be included in the QIR API, please see the documentation for an [up-to-date list](https://docs.pennylane.ai/projects/catalyst/en/latest/api/file_runtime_include_RuntimeCAPI.h.html).

     ```c